Considerations for Floating Boat Dock Design

 The materials that you use for the frame and deck will decide its hardiness, appearance, surface texture, and upkeep requirements.
 Stationary docks may include concrete in their frames because of its strength, but it isn’t ideal for floating docks because the amount they shift in the water can lead it to crack prematurely.
 Instead, metals such as aluminum or steel are good candidates for the floating dock frame.
 These are both durable and won’t break under tension.
 You need to make sure you obtain varieties that won’t rust easily, though.

 Wood is another choice that is more affordable.
 However, it is prone to rotting or deteriorating due to the physical force of the water.
 You must treat the wood to make it more suitable for use in water.
 Recycled plastic lumber may be the most preferable frame material because water doesn’t negatively affect it in any way, and it is also sturdy enough to last a long time.

 For decking, people also usually pick between metal, wood, or plastic.
 The metal that you should choose it comes to the deck is aluminum because it is lightweight.
 A wood deck presents an attractive look but has all the aforementioned weaknesses of a wood frame.
 With plastic, you may choose between PVC or plastic lumber (HDPE).
 PVC is also light and doesn’t need much maintenance, but it isn’t as tough as other materials and will shrink and expand in varying temperatures.
 This is why you should only reserve it for the deck.

-Plastic lumber from a trustworthy recycled plastic board supplier like Bedford Technology will provide a beautiful appearance for the deck.
+Plastic lumber from a trustworthy recycled plastic board supplier like Tangent will provide a beautiful appearance for the deck.
 This material can even possess graining textures like wood and can come in many colors.
 Plastic lumber also provides the longevity and robustness that PVC may lack.